 There is a beautiful redwood bar, an eclectic assortment of the aforementioned tiles throughout the restaurant and a gorgeous fireplace that occupies one wall.

-There is comfortable bench seating dressed up with vibrant colored pillows along the front window and several tables throughout the cozy dining room.
+There is comfortable bench seating dressed up with vibrant colored pillows along with the front window and several tables throughout the cozy dining room.
 They also feature rotating work from local artists as part of the decor.

-The restaurant owners, Kanitha Matoury and Guy Karmi, are among the most friendly people in Downtown Oakland and have a down-to-earth sense of humor.
+The restaurant owners, Kanitha Matoury, and Guy Karmi are among the most friendly people in Downtown Oakland and have a down-to-earth sense of humor.
 Their wait staff is attentive, efficient and accommodating.

 The food is just as magnificent.
 Each dish is made from scratch, including their spices which tangles with your taste buds with every bite.